Joe’s Blog: A lull before more active weather comes (SUN-11/26)

 Tuesday: Pleasant with highs in the 40s

+It was more of where those areas of lift would be maximized and for how long.

-I know that the sharp cutoff would be on the SE side and many areas had no accumulations SE of KC.
+I know that the sharp cutoff would be on the SE side and many areas had no accumulations SE of Kansas City.

 Here is a visible satellite showing the red line as the approximate cutoff to the snow.

-This was a wide snow swath though and the heaviest totals were towards southern KS and central KS with an arm of heavier snows up towards Topeka as well.
+This was a wide snow swath though and the heaviest totals were towards southern Kansas and central Kansas with an arm of heavier snows up towards Topeka as well.
 6-9″ feel in that general area.

 and a map…

-For the KC region…amounts are still trickling in but here is a map via CoCoRaHS.
+For the Kansas City region, amounts are still trickling in but here is a map via CoCoRaHS.

 Pretty generous 2-4″ totals.

+This is connected to a storm that is in the Pacific that attached to a huge dip in the jet stream extending southwards from Alaska

-A piece of that will break away and move into the SW US.
-The future track on this isn’t too bad really for some wintry weather and there is cold enough air towards the NW of the Metro so it’s something to at least watch.
+A piece of that will break away and move into the southwest United States.
+The future track on this isn’t too bad really for some wintry weather, and there is cold enough air toward the northwest of the Metro, so it’s something to at least watch.

 Then another system is on the table for next Sunday as well.